 During the reporting period SA1.1 also developed the templates for the underpinning agreement with the Technology Providers.
 Technology providers are often external providers of the software that is used in the EGI production infrastructure.
 The underpinning agreements will support the service provisioning of EGI by defining the minimum level of support that can be expected by our external providers.
 At the moment of writing the underpinning agreements have not yet been officially agreed with our providers and this is a goal for the upcoming months.

 In the context of improving the processes and the workflows of the federated operations, the Site suspension procedure has been created and approved.
 Sites are suspended by EGI Operations when failing to reach the OLA targets for three consecutive months.
-Suspension means that sites is removed from the infrastructure and needs to re-certify following the dedicated procedure.
+Suspension means that a site is removed from the infrastructure and needs to re-certify following the dedicated procedure.
 Suspension has a high impact on both service providers and users using the site’s services; therefore the suspension procedure was needed to be created to ensure that the all parties (Operations Center, Resource Center and managers of supported VOs) are notified about suspension.
 The new procedure has been approved by OMB, and EGI Operations have started to apply it from June 2015.

 EGI Core activities

 During last 6 months EGI Operations has been coordinating the EGI core activities including Operational Level Agreements’ reporting, creation and negotiation of new OLAs’ set and preparation bidding process for next period.
-The current core activities agreements will end in April 2016, therefore new bids needed to be prepared for 20 Months starting from May 2016.
+The current core activities agreements will end in April 2016, therefore new bids needed to be prepared for 20 months starting from May 2016.
 The set of core activities have been re-designed, merging few activities to rationalize the funding scheme and adding new services based on the needs of the EGI Infrastructure and communities.

 UMD Software provisioning